Effective Date: May 11, 2010

 f.
 Flight surgeons or nursing staff supporting aero-medical transport of a patient across international or interstate boundaries.

 a.
-Medical conditions that prevent or reduce a health-care provider's or support personnel's ability to safely execute his or her responsibilities in providing health care shall be considered impairment.
+Medical conditions that prevent or reduce a health-care provider's or support personnel's ability to safely execute his or her responsibilities in providing health care will be considered impairment.
 Examples of impairment include but are not limited to alcohol or drug impairment, medical condition, severe personal or interpersonal stress or behavioral health disorder.
 Instances of impairment, or suspected impairment, can be reported by any patient or health-care provider to the appropriate supervisory medical personnel.

 b.
-Health-care providers who may be impaired shall be reviewed by the appropriate supervisory medical personnel to determine if their health status hampers their ability to deliver safe patient care.
+Health-care providers who may be impaired should be reviewed by the appropriate supervisory medical personnel to determine if their health status hampers their ability to deliver safe patient care.
 If the review determines that the condition does affect clinical practice, the health-care provider's privileges may be temporarily held in abeyance, suspended or permanently revoked, and the health-care provider may be removed from all or a portion of their patient care responsibilities.

 c.
-Health-care support personnel who may be impaired shall be reviewed by appropriate personnel from the employing company to determine if their health status hampers their ability to deliver safe patient care.
+Health-care support personnel who may be impaired should be reviewed by appropriate personnel from the employing company to determine if their health status hampers their ability to deliver safe patient care.
 If the review determines that the condition does affect clinical practice, the health-care support personnel's privileges may be temporarily held in abeyance, suspended or permanently revoked, and the health-care support personnel may be removed from all or a portion of their patient care responsibilities according to the employer's policy.
 Impaired providers in certain licensed disciplines (for example, nurses) must be reported to their licensing board for investigation and intervention.

 d.
 A health-care provider or support personnel may voluntarily restrict their practice when a medical condition interferes with the ability to perform the full scope of duties.
 In the case of support personnel, concurrence of their supervisor is required.

 e.
-For health-care providers, impairment status shall be reviewed regularly by appropriate medical supervisory personnel (schedule to be determined on a case-by-case basis) to determine when and if any restriction on medical privileges and the ability to perform patient care responsibilities should be suspended, revoked, or changed.
+For health-care providers, impairment status will be reviewed regularly by appropriate medical supervisory personnel (schedule to be determined on a case-by-case basis) to determine when and if any restriction on medical privileges and the ability to perform patient care responsibilities should be suspended, revoked, or changed.

 f.
-Impairment status of support personnel shall be reviewed by the employee's supervisor on a recurring basis to determine when and if any restriction on privileges and the ability to perform patient care responsibilities should be suspended, revoked, or changed.
+Impairment status of support personnel will be reviewed by the employee's supervisor on a recurring basis to determine when and if any restriction on privileges and the ability to perform patient care responsibilities should be suspended, revoked, or changed.

 1.5.1 The Chief Health and Medical Officer (CHMO) shall be responsible for: